citrix/citrix-daas-rest-go/citrixorchestration/docs/SessionTrendItem.md

 HasDisconnectedSessions returns a boolean if a field has been set.

+### SetDisconnectedSessionsNil

+`func (o *SessionTrendItem) SetDisconnectedSessionsNil(b bool)`

+ SetDisconnectedSessionsNil sets the value for DisconnectedSessions to be an explicit nil

+### UnsetDisconnectedSessions
+`func (o *SessionTrendItem) UnsetDisconnectedSessions()`

+UnsetDisconnectedSessions ensures that no value is present for DisconnectedSessions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)